-Summary of ground: 3200 Capacity; One covered seated stand and one covered standing area.
+Summary of ground: 3200 Capacity; Two covered seated stands and one covered standing area.
 One seated family stand.
-Two 500 seater, uncovered stands.
 Large licensed bar overlooking the pitch.

-Parking is free at the ground and is usually accessible, though an overspill car park exists at the County Hall, 500 m west from the ground.
+Parking is £1 at the ground and is usually accessible, though an overspill car park exists at the County Hall, 500 m west from the ground.

 Truro mainline railway station is a maximum 10 minute walk to the ground, with gradient.